 Understanding what’s resonating with your prospect helps you put objections into context.
 You can anticipate questions prospects will have by knowing what pages captured most of their time.
 You might even proactively send them content related to that topic to help convince them you’re the right choice.

 By tracking prospect engagement, you can stop relying on your gut, and start driving your sales process forward with data.

 Get alerts when prospects come back to life after going dark on you.

-Optimize your collateral to keep your buyer’s attention with a/b testing
+Optimize your collateral to keep your buyer’s attention.

-Pro Tip: by breaking out different concepts page-by-page, you can see exactly what your buyers are focusing on and getting a better idea of what you’ll need to do to move the deal forward.
+Pro Tip: Try breaking out different concepts page-by-page.
+That way, you can see exactly what your buyers are focused on and, you can get a better idea of what you’ll need to do to move the deal forward.